 Newfoundland Dressing Ingredients

-- Bread crumbs: Use either store-bought bread crumbs or make your own with some slices of sandwich bread (a food processor or blender is a great way to make the bread slices into bread crumbs).
+- Fresh bread crumbs: Use either store-bought fresh bread crumbs or make your own with some slices of sandwich bread (a food processor or blender is a great way to make the bread slices into bread crumbs).
 Don’t use panko bread crumbs.
 I often use plain white sandwich bread, whole wheat or a combination of the two.
 You definitely don’t need anything fancy here.
 As a matter of fact, the simpler the bread, the better.

 - Yellow onion: You want your onion to be finely minced so you don’t get huge chunks of it in your dressing.
 A mini food processor is a great tool to use for chopping it.
 If you don’t have one of those, that’s okay (just finely mince the onion with a knife).
 If you want less of a pronounced onion flavour, you can sauté the onion until softened in a little vegetable oil or butter before using in your dressing.